 Have you discovered a mysterious (and very heavy) folder called Windows.old on your PC?
 Although it is impossible to send it to the Recycle Bin in the traditional way, it is possible to actually delete it.
-However, you should take some precautions.
-In this article, you will learn how to delete the Windows.old folder from Windows 10 correctly.
+Here's how to do it.

 Whether you've just upgraded to Windows 10 or you've already had it and installed a major update, you may have noticed that your hard drive is running slower than usual.
 Often, the Windows upgrade process itself is safe and efficient, saving a copy of all files from your previous installation and storing them in a special folder called Windows.old, located in the root of your C drive.